Modius22/dynamic-crud-interface/README.md

 For testing I am currently using a wordpress instance.
 For other setups you need to change the src/config.yaml.

  **Note**
- for the connection to the sql server of the docker compose use the ip add ress of the host system
+ for the connection to the sql server of the docker compose use the ip address of the host system

 Here is the Docker Compose file